quicwg/multipath/draft-ietf-quic-multipath.md

 by sending a PATH_ABANDON frame (see section {{path-close}}) in order to avoid that its peer keeps using it and enable faster switch over to a standby path.
-If the endpoints do not want to close the path immediately, as connectivity could be re-established, it is RECOMMENDED to send PING frames to quickly detect connectivity changes and switch back in a timely way.
+If the endpoints do not want to close the path immediately, as connectivity could be re-established, PING frames can potentially be used to quickly detect connectivity changes and switch back in a timely way.

 If no frame indicating a path usage preference was received for a certain path,